 Journaling or keeping a diary is a fabulous way to de-stress.
 Writing down your troubling thoughts and worries can help get them out of your head.
 When we have too many thoughts floating around in our heads, it puts added strain on an anxious mind.

-Of course, you don’t really need a toy to do this for you, although those worry-eaters are adorable.
-The pages of a notebook can do the same thing.
 You can also envision yourself pinning a “mental” note to an imaginary tree in a vast forest and then picture yourself walking away from it.
+This technique is very useful if you don’t have a pen and paper handy.

 16. Listen To Music